 Earlier in his career, Kalavritinos served as the White House liaison at the Department of Labor and as the associate administrator in the Office of Procurement Policy at OMB.
 He has also represented the engineering industry in Washington and promoted workforce development and building opportunities for high school students at ACE Mentor Program of America.

 Kalavritinos is the latest addition to APCO Worldwide’s growing North America health team.
-The team, coupled with APCO’s Health Advisory Board members, includes industry veterans, such as: Wayne Pines, William Pierce, Nancy Turett, Lesley Norwalk, Kavita Patel, Bob Kocher, Stig Albinus, Alexandra Lazorchak, Sara Stevens, Richard James, Jennifer Sunshine and Katie Milgrom.
+The team, coupled with APCO’s Health Advisory Board members, includes industry veterans, such as: Wayne Pines, William Pierce, Nancy Turett, Lesley Norwalk, Kavita Patel, Bob Kocher, Stig Albinus, Alexandra Lazorchak, Sara Stevens, Richard James, and Katie Milgrom.